 First Holy Eucharist Sacrament Preparation

-Please contact our faith formation coordinators to learn more about registering your child for first Eucharist preparation.
+After a child reaches the age of reason they are allowed to go through Sacramental Preparation in order to receive their First Holy Communion.
+Contact our faith formation coordinators to learn more about registering your child for first Eucharist preparation.

 “All the good works in the world are not equal to the Holy Sacrifice of the Mass because they are the works of men; but the Mass is the work of God.
 Martyrdom is nothing in comparison for it is but the sacrifice of man to God; but the Mass is the sacrifice of God for man.”